matchmakeredlabs/matchmakeredlabs.develop/_Solution/1strongdemand.md

 ![MatchMaker Function Diagram](/mmassets/Solution-1strongdemand.svg){:.mm-graphic}

-MatchMaker Education Labs' highly extensible **B2B** offering **enables** a wide-range of ecosystem participants to benefit high quality matches.
+MatchMaker Education Labs' highly extensible **B2B** offering **enables** a wide-range of ecosystem participants to benefit from high quality matches.
 Please explore the MatchMaker in Action Tab.
 By examining a few very specific cases of common high-level scenarios from across the CBLI landscape, you will quickly see for yourself how MatchMaker enables our customers.